gryter/plentyofphish/README.md

 3. We have reason to suspect the account is still compromised; or
 4. The account was created solely for the purposes of phishing.

-The Plenty of Phish team will not remove downvotes made by @guard or @spaminator by default unless:
+The Plenty of Phish team will not remove downvotes by default unless:
 1. Downvote removal is necessary to reverse severe* reputational damage to the account; and
 2. The account owner has restored full control of the account and has removed the malicious URLs.
 *Reputation lowered to zero or thereabouts.